Viseum CCTV Design Expertise

 There must be an option for video from all cameras to be digitally recorded locally to the camera for up to a minimum of 30 days, using hard disk specified for 100% 24/7 duty cycle, for primary evidential use and central control room backup storage.
 All recordings must:

-- Be recorded with recognised UK Home Office approved time-stamped, water-marked, bit-for-bit checksumming and encrypted to ensure authentication and data privacy.
+- Be recorded with recognized UK Home Office approved time-stamped, water-marked, bit-for-bit checksumming and encrypted to ensure authentication and data privacy.

 - Permit rapid interrogation of the locally stored digital video using real-time IP video streaming.